vavalverde/vavalverde.github.io/essays/ai.md

   10. Explaining Code:

-      Yes, sometimes you write something nd then your forget why it was there or what it was even doing so I might try to get an idea of its purpose with ChatGPT.
+      Yes, sometimes you write something and then your forget why it was there or what it was even doing so I might try to get an idea of its purpose with ChatGPT.
 Usually I will ask it to add comments to a section of code to make things clearer.

   11. Writing Code: